masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

-// Example 2: setTimeout function using callback inside from another function const anotherFunc = () => {
+// example 2: setTimeout function using callback inside from another function const anotherFunc = () => {
   setTimeout(a => {
     console.log('I will come after ' + a +  ' seconds')